trustgraph-ai/trustgraph/docs/tech-specs/graph-contexts.md

      uses beyond statement annotation (partitioning, access control, dataset organization) and should be treated as a distinct capability.

-3. **Blank Nodes**
+3. **Blank Nodes** (Limited Support)
    - Anonymous nodes without a global URI
-   - Local scope identifiers
-   - Adds complexity around identity and serialization
-   - May be needed for certain reification patterns (needs investigation)
+   - Supported for compatibility when loading external RDF data
+   - **Limited status**: No guarantees about stable identity after loading
+   - Find them via wildcard queries (match by connections, not by ID)
+   - Not a first-class feature - don't rely on precise blank node handling

 #### Opportunistic Fixes (2.0 Breaking Change)